 Welcome to the newest post “Rehabbing With Little Money II“.
 So, as promised from the previous blog post “Rehabbing With Little Money“, here are the pictures.
 But wait.. before I do that… I need to say something.
 Re-reading my previous post(s) I seem to come across as if I am trying to educate you on how to do this and that.
 I should say that is not the intention.
 Every flip is a completely new learning experience, and it is always a new territory for us.

 Then do not get mislead by the title of this blog entry.
 Flipping with little money is feasible in certain cities.
-Those familiar with CT’s market, will know that buying houses in cities like Madison CT, we would never suggest to be cheap.
+Those familiar with Connecticut’s market will know that buying houses in cities like Madison CT, we would never suggest being cheap.
 Buying a house in Guilford Connecticut is also a good way to get a good sale going when the house is done.
 Those are expensive markets and the houses demand a good rehab.
 Cities like Waterbury on the other hand, yeah, be cheap!

 Let me leave you with a few images I found…